Patrick-Svensson/portfolio-07-2021/README.md

 -   To my mentor Sandra Lindberg at Kodcoach for giving me such great advice, nudging me in the right direction, and for pushing me to write cleaner and more accessible code.

--   To my partner in code and in life, Helena, for giving me the love and support I so desperately needed to create this portfolio.
+-   To my partner in code and in life, Helena Plantin, for giving me the love and support I so desperately needed to create this portfolio.